Eczbek/xieite/docs/console/getCursorPosition.md

 # xieite::console::getCursorPosition
-Declared in `<xieite/console/getCursorPosition.hpp>`
+Defined in header `<xieite/console/getCursorPosition.hpp>`

 <br/>

-Gets the cursor's position.
+Gets the cursor's position in the terminal.
+The top-most row is 0.

 <br/><br/>